 As a result of the Best Efforts Offering, the exercise price of the PIPE Warrants was reset to \$2.00 and the amount of Common Stock issuable upon exercise of the PIPE Warrants was increased to 4,965,125.
-We also issued warrants in the Best Efforts Offering to purchase up to 11,015,500 shares of our Common Stock at an exercise price of \$1.00, of which 1,377,996 of the Best Effort Warrants were repriced to have an exercise price of \$0.165 reduced from an exercise price of \$1.00 as part of the July 2023 Offering.
-As of October 23, 2023, the closing price of our Common Stock was \$0.12.
+We also issued warrants in the Best Efforts Offering to purchase up to 11,015,500 shares of our Common Stock at an exercise price of \$1.00.
+As of July 21, 2023, the closing price of our Common Stock was \$0.1984.
 If our Common Stock goes above the exercise prices of the PIPE Warrants and the Best Efforts Warrants and holders of such warrants exercise and are issued Common Stock, our existing holders of Common Stock will be significantly diluted.